Ananya05iit/DSA-Project/README.md

 Choice 4: Finite Automata algorithm

-If you choose choice 2, then a smaller text file will be opened since the time complexity of trie is O(m^2) For other choices, the larger text file opens
+If you choose choice 2, then a smaller text file will be opened since the space complexity of trie is O(m^2) For other choices, the larger text file opens

 The next input will be the string of the pattern to be searched.